Alex Pentland: Education

-Pentland received his bachelor's degree from the University of Michigan and obtained his Ph.D. from Massachusetts Institute of Technology in 1982.
+Pentland received his bachelor's degree from the University of Michigan, and his Ph.D. from Massachusetts Institute of Technology in 1982.

 Career

-Pentland started as a lecturer at Stanford University in both computer science and psychology, and joined the MIT faculty in 1986, where he became Academic Head of the Media Laboratory and received the Toshiba Chair in Media Arts and Sciences, later joined the faculty of the MIT School of Engineering and the MIT Sloan School, and recently became HAI Fellow at Stanford.
-He serves on the Board of the UN Global Partnership for Sustainable Development Data, advisory boards of Consumers Union, OECD and the Abu Dhabi Investment Authority Lab, and formerly of the American Bar Association, AT&T, and several of the startup companies he has co-founded.
+Pentland started as a lecturer at Stanford University in both computer science and psychology, and joined the MIT faculty in 1986, where he became academic head of the Media Laboratory and received the Toshiba Chair in Media Arts and Sciences, later joined the faculty of the MIT School of Engineering and the MIT Sloan School.
+He most recently became HAI Fellow at Stanford, leading Digital Democracy and Loyal AI Agents initiatives.

+Pentland serves on the advisory boards of the Luxembourg Ministry of the Economy, the Abu Dhabi Investment Authority Lab; and formerly of the UN Global Partnership for Sustainable Development Data, Consumers Union, OECD and American Bar Association, AT&T, and several of the startup companies he has co-founded.
 He previously co-founded and co-directed the Media Lab Asia laboratories at the Indian Institutes of Technology and Strong Hospital's Center for Future Health.

-Pentland is one of the most cited authors in computer science with an h-index of 155, is a member of the U.S. National Academy of Engineering, co-led the World Economic Forum discussion in Davos that led to the EU privacy regulation GDPR, and was one of the UN Secretary General's "Data Revolutionaries" that helped forge the transparency and accountability mechanisms in the UN's Sustainable Development Goals.
+Pentland is one of the most cited authors in computer science, with an h-index of 160.

+He is a member of the U.S. National Academy of Engineering, co-led the World Economic Forum discussion in Davos that led to the EU privacy regulation GDPR, and was one of the UN Secretary General's "Data Revolutionaries" who helped forge the transparency and accountability mechanisms in the UN's Sustainable Development Goals.

-Pentland founded MIT Connection Science an MIT-wide program which pioneered computational social science, using big data and AI to better understand human society, and the Trust::Data Alliance which is an alliance of companies and nations building open-source software that makes AI and data safe, trusted and secure.
-He also founded the MIT Media Lab Entrepreneurship Program which creates ventures to take cutting-edge technologies into the real world, was Academic Director of the Data-Pop Alliance, and co-founder of Imagination In Action which bring world-changing inventors together with leaders of governments and companies.
+Pentland founded MIT Connection Science, an MIT-wide program which pioneered computational social science, using big data and AI to better understand human society.
+He also founded the Trust::Data Alliance, an alliance of companies and nations building open-source software that makes AI and data safe, trusted and secure.
+He also founded the MIT Media Lab Entrepreneurship Program, which creates ventures to take cutting-edge technologies into the real world.
+He was academic director of the Data-Pop Alliance, and co-founder of Imagination In Action, which bring world-changing inventors together with leaders of governments and companies.